How to Book a Mover

 • Facebook Marketplace – Free to use, easy to list items, and great for local sales.
 However, buyer messages can be unreliable, with no built-in payment protection.

-• Craigslist – Simple to use and reaches a local audience, but it lacks buyer and seller protections, making scams familiar.
+• Craigslist – Simple to use and reaches a local audience, but it lacks buyer and seller protections, making it prone to scams.

 • OfferUp – Supports local and nationwide sales with buyer protection, but shipping fees apply.